The State of Augmented Reality in eCommerce

 How AR Solutions in eCommerce are Transforming Retail

-Augmented reality for products lets customers use their smartphones to view products superimposed on an image of themselves or their home.
+Augmented reality for products lets customers use their mobile devices to view products superimposed on an image of themselves or their home.
 When Pokémon Go blasted onto the scene three years ago, we all saw just how hungry people were for this kind of experience.

 The game’s continued popularity offers a key lesson for retailers: customers love augmented reality for products.
-Right now, augmented commerce is in this exciting phase where it’s familiar enough that people understand the benefit of a brand that offers AR but rare enough that we’re still excited when we get a chance to use it.
+Right now, augmented commerce is in an exciting phase where it’s familiar enough that people understand the benefit of a brand that offers AR, but it remains rare enough that we’re still excited when we get a chance to use it.

 Many retail brands are even discovering that augmented reality can solve persistent problems they’ve been struggling with.

-Furniture retailers like Lowe’s, Anthropologie, and Ikea have introduced AR functionalities to let customers see how furniture would look in their homes before they buy.
+Furniture retailers like Lowe’s, Anthropologie, and Ikea have introduced AR functionalities to let customers see how furniture would look in their homes before they buy, thus ensuring a more informed purchase decision.
 This addresses a huge pain point for online furniture retailers, who have always struggled to find ways to help customers understand what merchandise would look like in context.